National Register Listings in Pulaski County, Arkansas

 Pulaski County Timeline

-This timeline provides a concise overview of the key events in the history of Pulaski County, Arkansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pulaski County, Arkansas.

 - 1818: Pulaski County is established as one of the original five counties in the Arkansas Territory.